shrististha/shrististha/README.md

 <details>
 <summary><b>Human Resources Dashboard in Tableau 📊</b></summary>
 <br>
-Built an interactive HR dashboard using Tableau to visualize and monitor key workforce metrics like attrition, diversity, and department-wise headcount.
+Built an interactive HR dashboard using Tableau to visualize and monitor key workforce metrics like diversity, and department-wise and location-wise headcount.
 The project provides actionable insights for HR decision-making and resource planning.
 <br><br>
-<strong>Technologies Used:</strong> Tableau, Excel
+<strong>Technologies Used:</strong> Tableau, Python
 <br><br>
 <b><a href="https://github.com/shrististha/HumanResourcesDashboard">View on GitHub</a></b>
 </details>